Kjøllefjord: Economy

 Like all other fishing villages, Kjøllefjord has fishing as their main business.
-At 24 June 2015, there is a single fish processing plant operating in Kjøllefjord, Aarsæther, which has since been bought by Aker Seafoods AS, now called Norway Seafood.
+By 24 June 2015, there was a single fish processing plant operating in Kjøllefjord, Aarsæther, which has since been bought by Aker Seafoods AS, now called Norway Seafood.
 The company is owned by Kjell Inge Røkke.
 Aker Seafood has plans to continue production here as well as plans to repair and update the buildings.

 In the 1970s, the small Kjøllefjord Airport was established for passenger and ambulance flights, but in the 1980s it was abandoned when the nearby Mehamn Airport was opened.
 Today, Mehamn Airport has routes to Hammerfest, Tromsø, Vadsø, and Kirkenes.

 In 2005, Statkraft constructed a wind farm near the mountain Gartefjellet, with a maximum capacity of 40 MW.
 The 17 wind turbines have an annual power output of 155 GWh and provide for the electrical needs of about 6,000 households.

 The newspaper Kyst og Fjord is published in Kjøllefjord.